By: Marilyn L. Davis

 Addictions Victorious: Addictions Victorious is a network of Christ-centered support and recovery groups.
-Meetings are open to men and women of all ages who are seeking lasting change in their lives
+Meetings are open to men and women of all ages who are seeking lasting change in their lives.

 Alcoholics for Christ: AC is a Christian fellowship that ministers to Alcoholics or Substance abusers, family members, and people raised in dysfunctional families.

-Celebrate Recovery: The purposes of the Celebrate Recovery ministry are to fellowship and celebrate God’s healing power in member’s lives through the “8 Recovery Principles.”
+Celebrate Recovery: The purposes of the Celebrate Recovery ministry are to fellowship and celebrate God’s healing power in the member’s lives through the “8 Recovery Principles.”

-Buddhist Recovery Network:
+Buddhist Recovery Network

-Jewish Alcoholics, Chemically Dependent Persons, and Significant Others:
+Jewish Alcoholics, Chemically Dependent Persons, and Significant Others

-Islamic Recovery Support:
+Islamic Recovery Support

 An Islamic fellowship of men and women supporting recovery from alcohol and drug addictions